 Wirex is a crypto-friendly currency account.
-It allows you to store, transfer, and exchange between cryptocurrencies (e.g., Bitcoin) and fiat currencies (i.e., GBP, EUR, & USD).
+It allows you to store, transfer, and exchange between cryptocurrencies (e.g., Bitcoin) and fiat currencies (e.g., GBP, EUR, & USD).

 Advantages & Disadvantages

-- Contactless Visa Debit cards (issued and delivered for FREE).
+- Contactless Mastercard or Visa debit card (issued and delivered for FREE).

 - Browser-based and mobile apps (iOS & Android).

-- Can buy and sell bitcoin (BTC) cheaper elsewhere.
+- It’s possible to buy bitcoin (BTC) cheaper elsewhere.